mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 Imagine trying to write a piece of music using any of the double flat notations.
 It would be a nightmare.

-We have the first 4 notes of the circle: C, G, D and A.
+We now have the first 4 notes of the circle: C, G, D and A.

 There is only one semitone between E and F, therefore Fb and E# are also good candidates to eliminate.
 There are cases where one might use E# or Fb.
 For example, it makes sense to use E# in the F# Major scale.
 Generally, however, the E# and Fb notation doesn't fit in.

-We are left with a choice for the following keys:
+After dropping Fb and E#, we are left with a choice for the following keys:
 |          |     |     |     |     |     |     |
 | :------: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Sharps   | B   | F#  | C#  | G#  | D#  | A#  |